Skip to content

 Change the master workspace admin password.
 Default credentials are printed in the startup log on first boot and must be rotated immediately.

 Review password policy.
-The default policy (minimum 8 characters) may not meet your requirements.
+The default (minimum 8 characters) may not meet your requirements.
 Tighten it under Settings → Security.

 Set the MFA policy.
 Decide whether MFA should be optional, required, or required_for_admins.
 For sensitive workspaces, required is the safe default.